-WHAT IS ADR?
+What is ADR?

-Alternative Dispute Resolution (ADR) is an efficient method of resolving problems without use of the court system.
+- Alternative Dispute Resolution (ADR) is an efficient method of resolving problems without use of the court system.
 Successful use of ADR avoids the need for often costly and time-consuming litigation.
-The need for ADR has become so clear that even the New Jersey Supreme Court requires parties in certain legal proceedings to submit to court-ordered mediation before being allowed to appear before a judge.

-The term "ADR" is broadly defined and includes various types of dispute resolution techniques.
-The ADR Unit of the New Jersey Division of Consumer Affairs (Division) uses the two most common forms: mediation and arbitration.
+Even the New Jersey Supreme Court requires parties in certain legal proceedings to submit to court-ordered mediation before being allowed to appear before a judge. - The term "ADR" is broadly defined and includes various types of dispute resolution techniques.
+The ADR Unit of the New Jersey Division of Consumer Affairs (Division) uses the two most common forms: mediation and arbitration. - The Division established its ADR Unit in 1992.
+It serves as an independent, impartial, non-advocacy agency within the Division.